Basis Trade

 Frequently Asked Questions

-▶Why did the Treasury basis trade cause a crisis in March 2020?
+▶Why does the Treasury basis trade cause bond yields to rise during a crisis rather than fall?

-▶How can I tell if the basis trade is becoming dangerously crowded?
+▶How can traders detect when the basis trade is becoming dangerously crowded?

 Basis Trade is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Basis Trade is influencing current positions.